-Does your Canon printer show ‘print spooler service not running’ error?
-The print spooler is a feature in Windows computer that help in interaction between printer and connected system.
-This feature mainly organizes the print jobs in a queue (remember you don’t wait for one command to finish before giving other, you just give all the print commands at once.
-This facility is due to print spooler feature.)
+Does your Canon printer show a print spooler service not running error?
+The print spooler is a feature in Windows computer that help in the interaction between printer and connected system.
+This feature mainly organizes the print jobs in a queue (remember you don’t wait for one command to finish before giving others, you just give all the print commands at once.
+This facility is due to the print spooler feature.)
 So, if you see the above-mentioned error, it means the spooler has been corrupted.

-You will see a tray like icon at the bottom right corner of your Windows screen showing ‘printing’ message.
+You will see a tray-like icon at the bottom right corner of your Windows screen showing a ‘printing’ message.
 However, you will not get anything printed from the printer.

-Make changes in Print Spooler Properties with following steps:
+Make changes in Print Spooler Properties with the following steps:

 This method will work on all Windows versions from Windows XP onwards